 Methadone is the medicine, as man-made and harsh as it is.
 It's dated shorthand for heroin addicts with no other options, and it's harder to kick and more brutal than heroin, just ask any junkie.
 In fact, it's so wretchedly persuasive that if they lessen their doses they get violently ill.
 If you're as sick as Pepper and John, it's about impossible to wean off of.
 They've tried.
-John did it cold turkey once and he just shakes his head at the thought.
-Pepper's been on methadone for 12 years, she bore three babies on it.
+John did it cold turkey once and perishes the thought.
+Pepper's got a dozen years on methadone, bore three babies on it.

 They could use weed to ease the pain, but they're having trouble securing medical marijuana cards because they have no money.
 Government weed is pricey too when you're jobless and homeless.
 They can't buy weed on the street because whatever panhandled coin goes for dog food, bus fare and smokes.
-That's why a pack of cigarettes is absolute riches.
+Packs of cigarettes are riches.

-Deuce and Chico don't know the predicament their in.
-They're happy and they play and they sleep.
+Deuce and Chico don't know the predicament they’re in.
+They're happy; they play and they snooze.
 They've water and food and love.

 So it'd be really easy to say Pepper Kenney and Johnathan Williams, who were homeless when they met last year at the methadone clinic, are experts at destroying their own forward momentums and livable actions through unconscious self-sabotage.
 But it's way more than that.